AlicemSu62/biol217_2024/readme.md

 anvi-summarize -p ./CC/5_anvio_profiles/merged_profiles/PROFILE.db -c ./CC/4_mapping/contigs.db -o MAXBIN2 -C MAXBIN2
 ```
+Number of Archaea bins from MetaBAT2: 3
+Number of Archaea bins from Maxbin2: 2

 ### MAGs Quality Estimation

+The completeness and contamination levels of the genomes were estimated to assess the quality of the bins.
+This evaluation was performed using anvi-estimate-genome-completeness.

 ```
+cd /work_beegfs/sunam238/Metagenomics/
 anvi-estimate-genome-completeness -c ./CC/4_mapping/contigs.db -p ./CC/5_anvio_profiles/merged_profiles/PROFILE.db -C METABAT2
 ```

 ```
+cd /work_beegfs/sunam238/Metagenomics/
 anvi-estimate-genome-completeness -p ./CC/5_anvio_profiles/merged_profiles/PROFILE.db -c ./CC/4_mapping/contigs.db --list-collections
 ```

+The data required for this assessment was already available in the HTML file generated from binning.

+Subsequently, the results were visualized and evaluated using anvi-interactive.
+This tool allowed for manual inspection and manipulation of bins.
 ```
 module load gcc12-env/12.1.0
 module load miniconda3/4.12.0